Bacon Wrapped Roast Turkey Recipe

 Instructions

-- Preheat your oven to 500 degrees F. Yes, you read that right, and don’t worry, you’ll see.
+- Preheat the oven to 500 degrees F. Yes, you read that right, and don't worry, you'll see.

-- Prepare your turkey (rinse it if you like), pat dry and place in a roasting pan.
+- Prepare your turkey (rinse it if you like), pat dry with paper towels, then place in a roasting pan.
 Make sure the skin from the neck of the turkey fully covers the cavity of the turkey, and that the legs and wings are tucked in.

-- Sprinkle the turkey with ground pepper and any spices that you would like. (you don’t need to add salt because the bacon is salty enough)
+- Sprinkle the turkey with ground black pepper and any spices that you would like (eg. ground sage, dried thyme and/or rosemary). (you don't need to add salt because the bacon is salty enough)

-- Cover the turkey with the slices of bacon, making sure it is fully covered.
+- Cover the skin of the turkey with the strips of bacon, making sure it is fully covered.

-- Then wrap the turkey tightly in tin foil.
+- Then wrap the turkey tightly in aluminum foil.

 - Roast for 35 – 40 minutes per 2 lbs, so a turkey of this size will need to roast for approximately to 2 and a 1/2 hours.